 A house is a building or the place where you live.
 It is usually your “home” and is also called a residence .

 I live in a large house with my sister.

-A job is what you do in order to earn money and keep on living.
-In most jobs, you often have to work in an office.
+A job is what you do to earn money and keep on living.
 Based on how much work you do, you get paid a certain amount.

-A restaurant is a place where you often go to eat food by paying for it.
+A restaurant is a place where you go to eat food and pay for it.

 Yesterday, I had dinner with my friends at a restaurant near my house.

 A school is a place where students go to learn and study.
 You are probably going to one or have gone to one!